 - Medical Savings Account Plans

-If you are enrolled in an Advantage Plan, services are covered rather than being paid for under Original Medicare.
-Advantage Plans typically offer prescription drug coverage.
+If you are enrolled in a Medicare Advantage Plan, services are covered rather than being paid for under Original Medicare.
+Medicare Advantage Plans typically offer prescription drug coverage.

 Medicare Part D (Prescription Drug Coverage)

-Part D includes prescription drug coverage to Original Medicare and some cost, Private Fee-for-Service, and Savings Account Plans.
-These plans are offered by insurance and other approved private companies.
-The Advantage Plans may provide prescription drug coverage similar to what is offered through the Prescription Drug Plans.
+Part D prescription drug coverage works alongside of Original Medicare to provide coverage for prescription medications.
+These plans are offered by private insurance companies approved by Medicare.
+The Medicare Advantage Prescription Drug Plans may provide prescription drug coverage similar to what is offered through the Part D Prescription Drug Plans.

 |Medicare Part A (Hospital Coverage)